-By drilling down into a glacier and recovering this old ice, the information can be extracted to help understand past climate.
+By drilling down into a glacier and recovering old ice, information about past climate can be extracted.

 In the past 30 years, many ice cores have been drilled to study past climate.
 Ice cores have been retrieved from almost all glaciated areas of the earth from the tropics to the poles.
 The longest records come from the large ice sheets of Greenland and Antarctica, which are over 3km thick and produce records stretching back several hundred thousand years.

 Such deep drilling projects use self-contained drills suspended from a cable at the surface.
 These drills produce cores with diameters of typically 10cm to 13cm and can retrieve only a short section (2m to 6m long) in each drilling run.
 After each drilling run, the drill is raised to the surface, the core section is removed from the drill and the whole process repeated.
 A major core, thousands of metres deep requires many months to a year or more of drilling.
 This is often conducted over several summer field seasons and so the duration of a project can be several years.